Joevin Jones

-Joevin Martin Jones (born 3 August 1991) is a Trinidadian professional footballer who plays as a left-back for the Trinidad and Tobago national team.
+Joevin Martin Jones (born 3 August 1991) is a Trinidadian professional footballer who plays as a left-back for T&T Police and the Trinidad and Tobago national team.

 Jones' professional career began with W Connection in his native Trinidad and Tobago, where he made his first-team debut in 2009, at the age of 17.
 During his time with the Savonetta Boys, Jones won the TT Pro League title twice and the FA Trophy in 2013–14.
 After his fourth season with W Connection, in 2014, he was loaned to Finnish club HJK Helsinki.
 Jones then moved to Major League Soccer side Chicago Fire for the 2015 season before spending the 2016 and 2017 seasons with Seattle Sounders FC.
 He joined German 2.
 Bundesliga club Darmstadt on 1 January 2018.
 He later returned to Seattle Sounders FC on 7 May 2019.

 In international football, Jones made his Trinidad and Tobago debut in September 2010, at the age of 19.
 With the Soca Warriors he has participated in three major tournaments with appearances in the CONCACAF Gold Cup (2013, 2015 and 2019).
 He scored his first international goal in the 2015 Gold Cup and helped Trinidad and Tobago advance to the quarter-finals.